 Long ago stripped of its status as the country's capital, Belize City remains Belize's business, transportation, and cultural hub.
 Sooner or later you'll probably have to spend some time here, unless you do all your in-country traveling by air or have a very precisely planned itinerary.

-With a population of some 71,000, Belize City is surrounded on three sides by water, and at high tide it is nearly swamped.
+With a population of some 50,000, with 20,000 in the suburbs, Belize City is surrounded on three sides by water, and at high tide it is nearly swamped.
 It's a strange, dense warren of narrow streets and canals (the latter being little more than open sewers, and pretty pungent in hot weather), modern stores, dilapidated shacks, and quaint wooden mansions, coexisting in a seemingly chaotic jumble.

 The city was originally settled by the ancient Mayans, who lived up and down the coast here.
 By the mid-1600s, pirates were using the current site of Belize City as a hideout and provisioning spot.
 Soon after, the British arrived and set up a logging base here, fueled by slave labor.
 Logs were harvested inland and floated down the Belize River for milling and shipping.
 This logging base soon became a colonial settlement and the seat of Britain's colonial empire on the Central American isthmus.
 Belize City itself is said to sit on a foundation of wood chips, discarded ship's ballast, and empty rum bottles.